 It’s been very interesting to witness the progression of website design and development over the last 25 years.
-A lot of trends come and go, technology improves, entirely new platforms have been developed and the graphic style continues to evolve.
+Many trends have come and gone, technology has improved, entirely new platforms have been developed and the graphic style continues to evolve.

 These days it’s much easier to do it yourself, and that DIY trend seems to be producing a lot of cookie-cutter, template-driven websites that are wearily one dimensional.